lupyuen/visual-zig-nuttx/README.md

 https://github.com/lupyuen/visual-zig-nuttx/blob/0d3617dbcae5ae9836b5a70ba2026c75e12a00ce/sensortest.zig#L32-L417

-We compile our Zig Sensor App...
+Then we compile our Zig Sensor App...

 ```bash
 ##  Download our Zig Sensor App for NuttX